groupdocs-watermark/GroupDocs.Watermark-Docs/net/developer-guide/advanced-usage/adding-watermarks/adding-text-watermarks.md

 ### Size types

-In most cases, to add good looking watermark, you should consider the size of the page/slide/frame on which it will be placed.
-[SizingType](https://reference.groupdocs.com/net/watermark/groupdocs.watermark/watermark/properties/sizingtype) and [ScaleFactor](https://reference.groupdocs.com/net/watermark/groupdocs.watermark/watermark/properties/scalefactor)properties can be used to scale the watermark depending on the parent size.
+In most cases, to add a good-looking watermark, you should consider the size of the page/slide/frame on which it will be placed.
+The [SizingType](https://reference.groupdocs.com/net/watermark/groupdocs.watermark/watermark/properties/sizingtype) and [ScaleFactor](https://reference.groupdocs.com/net/watermark/groupdocs.watermark/watermark/properties/scalefactor) properties can be used to scale the watermark depending on the parent size.

 **AdvancedUsage.AddingTextWatermarks.AddWatermarkWithSizeType**